HouzuoGuo/laitos/doc/[Web-service]-prometheus-metrics-exporter.md

 - All web proxy requests: time to first byte, connection duration, size of response.

 ## Configuration

 Under the JSON key `HTTPHandlers`, add a string property called `PrometheusMetricsEndpoint`, value being the URL location of the service.
 Keep the location a secret to yourself and make it difficult to guess.

+Check out the additional process and system activity metrics available from the  [system maintenance](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-system-maintenance) daemon, enable them as you wish.

 Here is an example:
 <pre>
 {
     ...

+    "Maintenance": {
+      ...
+      "PrometheusScrapeIntervalSec": 60,
+      "RegsiterSystemActivityMetrics": true,
+      "RegsiterProcessActivityMetrics": true,
+      "RegisterPrometheusMetrics": true,
+      ...
+    },

     "HTTPHandlers": {
         ...
         "PrometheusMetricsEndpoint": "/my-precious-metrics",
         ...
     },